docsforadobe/javascript-tools-guide/9 - Integrating XML into JavaScript/the-xml-object.rst

 ---------------------------------

 Simple access statements access elements in the default namespace.
-If you need to define elements in more than one namespace, you must use a :ref:`Namespace object <missing link>` to access any elements that are NOT in the default namespace.
+If you need to define elements in more than one namespace, you must use a :ref:`namespace-object` to access any elements that are NOT in the default namespace.

 .. _defining-a-namespace-within-the-tree: